Oregon Paid Family and Medical Leave Insurance

 • Address their own serious health condition.

-• Address issues relating to an employee experiencing issues related to domestic violence, harassment, sexual assault or stalking.
+• Address issues relating to an employee experiencing issues related to domestic violence, harassment, sexual assault, stalking, or bias crimes.

 Visit Paidleave.Oregon.gov for more details.
 (Link opens in a new window.)

 Under the state plan, eligible employees can collect up to 12 weeks of paid benefits.
-In some cases, four to six additional weeks may be possible, some of these may be unpaid.
+In some cases, two additional weeks may be possible due to limitations related to pregnancy, childbirth or a related medical condition.

 Equivalent Private Plan Details